-As part of the Reiver – Voices From The Borders we invited members of the general public to submit audioplay scripts for production.
+As part of ‘Reiver – Voices From The Borders’ members of the general public were invited to submit audioplay scripts for production.
 The guidelines were simple: each audioplay had to be a maximum of 30 minutes long, use a maximum of 3 actors and be set during the era of the Reivers.
-Scripts could only be submitted by writers from Northumberland or Durham County.
+Scripts could be submitted solely by writers from Northumberland or Durham County.

 A tale of witchcraft, intrigue, injustice and deceit as a young woman, Mary Hawley, is accused of conspiring with the Devil.